What is a Linear Dynamical System?

 Inference in Linear Dynamical Systems

 In StateSpaceDynamics.jl, we directly maximize the complete-data log-likelihood function with respect to the latent states given the data and the parameters of the model.
-In other words, the maximum a priori (MAP) estimate of the latent state path is:
+In other words, the maximum a posteriori (MAP) estimate of the latent state path is:

-\[\underset{x}{\text{argmax}} \left[ \log p(x_0) + \sum_{t=2}^T \log p(x_t \mid x_{t-1}) + \sum_{t=1}^T \log p(y_t \mid x_t) \right]\]
+\[\underset{x}{\text{argmax}} \left[ \log p(x_1) + \sum_{t=2}^T \log p(x_t \mid x_{t-1}) + \sum_{t=1}^T \log p(y_t \mid x_t) \right]\]

 This MAP estimation approach has the same computational complexity as traditional Kalman filtering and smoothing — $\mathcal{O}(T)$ — but is significantly more flexible.
 Notably, it can handle nonlinear observations and non-Gaussian noise while still yielding exact MAP estimates, unlike approximate techniques such as the Extended Kalman Filter (EKF) or Unscented Kalman Filter (UKF).